adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

-* Add formatting and output type for servicePrincipal
 * Add description to New-GraphApplication
-* Add Select-GraphConnection
 * Add thumbprint option to Set-GraphApplicationCertificate
 * Add CertificatePath option to New-GraphLocalCertificate and New-GraphApplicationCertificate
-* Fix Get-GraphError to just use the log
 * Make app operations default to objectid for efficiency
 * Add formatting for get-graphapplicationserviceprincipal
 * Fix get-graphmethod -uri to not need graphname